🌍 Nomad Watch The Nomad Research Database

 Factor Score Trend Weight Notes

-🧭 Local Experiences & Tours + 7.8 -- 10 Castle tours and local food experiences are available but limited in variety compared to larger tourist hubs.
+🧭 Local Experiences & Tours + 6.0 -- 10 Castle tours, local village visits, and nature hikes are available, but variety is less than in major tourist hubs.

 🍎 FOOD & FITNESS